 - income recognition,

 - setting aside a proper provision for bad and doubtful debts,

 - capital adequacy based on risk weights for assets and credit conversion factors for items not listed in the balance sheet,

 - deployment of funds by an NBFC

-The RBI may give directions to a NBFC or certain class of NBFCs as to the purpose for which advances or other fund based/non-fund based accommodation may not be made and the maximum amount of advances or other financial accommodation or investment in shares and other securities that may be made by that NBFC to any person or a company or a group of companies.
+The RBI may give directions to an NBFC or a certain class of NBFCs as to the purpose for which advances or other fund based/non-fund based accommodation may not be made and the maximum amount of advances or other financial accommodation or investment in shares and other securities that may be made by that NBFC to any person or a company or a group of companies.

 Deposits by NBFC under RBI Act – Section 45-K

-RBI may direct an entity with NBFC License to furnish statements, details or particulars relating to or connected with deposits received by it, in general, or as a special order.
+RBI may direct an entity with NBFC License to furnish statements, details, or particulars relating to or connected with deposits received by it, in general, or as a special order.